hmchen47/DataScience/Notes/la01-Begin4DS.md

     np.linarg.inv(arr)
     ```

+### 4.2.3 Application of inverse in Data Science

 + Applications of inverse in Data Science
-  + inverse used to calculate parameter vector by normal equation in linear equation
+  + inverse used to calculate parameter vector by normal equation in linear equations
   + to find the final parameter vector ($\theta$) assuming the initial function is parameterized by $\theta$ and $X \to $ find the inverse of ($\mathbf{X^TX}$)
   + $f_{\theta}(\mathbf{X}) = \theta^T X$
-    + $\that$: the parameter to calculate
+    + $\theta$: the parameter to calculate
     + $\mathbf{X}$: the column vector of feature or independent variables
   + example: python code